 I am so excited to introduce today’s guest blogger!
-I noticed, on social media that she was cruising with her family, and asked her to write a review to share with Momma To Go readers!
+I noticed, on social media that she was cruising the Carnival Pride with her family, and asked her to write a review to share with Momma To Go readers!

 Victoria is a new blogger over at One Sharp Mama.
 During the week, her Monday thru Friday, is being a Sonographer at a local outpatient radiology office.
 She has a fairy tale husband and is a mother to a beautiful young daughter.
 She loves sharing her stories on parenting, infertility, organization, and some favorite recipes.
 If you enjoy reading this post on Carnival Pride Cruising Tips, make sure to check out the rest of her posts over at One Sharp Mama.